fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 {{< speaker_note >}}
 - I don't know if everyone here already uses Python, so I gonna start with **Why Python**;
-- Many people MAY SAY it is a terrible tool because it doesn't run so fast as other alternatives;
+- Many people MAY SAY it is a terrible tool because it DOESN'T **RUN** SO fast as other alternatives;
-- But to THOSE people I say, we need to look at the big picture, lets also talk about the COST for development, human resources;
+- But to THOSE people I say, we need to look at the big picture, lets also talk about the COST for development, HUMAN RESOURCES;
 - Here is where Python is really good;
 - Together with the INTERACTIVE tools like Jupyter, Python is a very popular CHOICE for data science;
 - And in our case, it's a great tool for pre and post-processing.